rashmi9913/Sinhala-song-and-Metaphor-search-engine/README.md

 ## Introduction

 A search engine developed using Python and Elasticsearch that can be used to search Sinhala songs that include metaphors.
 The search engine contains data of 150 Sinhala songs including metaphors,their interpretations,source domains and target domains.
-The songs data were scraped from [Sinhala Songbook](https://www.sinhalasongbook.com/).
+The songs data were scraped from [Sinhala Songbook](https://www.sinhalasongbook.com/) using the HTML/XML parsing library BeautifulSoup.

 ## Main functions of the system